-Diphtheria is a disease caused by bacteria, & is highly contagious & dangerous, especially if it is allowed to develop.
-It is caught through intimate physical contact with an infected person, contact with their bedding or clothing, or by inhaling the particles of their sneezes & coughs.
+Diphtheria is a disease caused by bacteria.
+It is highly contagious & dangerous, especially if it is allowed to develop.
+The disease is caught through intimate physical contact with an infected person, contact with their bedding or clothing, or by inhaling the particles of their sneezes & coughs.

 It is more common in parts of Africa, South Asia, & the former Soviet Union where diphtheria vaccination is rare.